Get bushfire ready

 The standard sets out the building requirements for house design and construction according to the Bushfire Attack Level (BAL) that a development falls into.
 Building requirements vary according to their BAL but the majority of buildings in bushfire zones pre-date current regulations.
 This means it could cost significantly more to re-build your home under the new standards.
 Visit the Australian Standards to find out more.

-Calculate your cost to rebuild
+Estimate your cost to rebuild

 There are plenty of ways to prepare your home to limit damage during a bushfire event: